CEO / Executive Director360-419-3723 firstname.lastname@example.org

 Angela has the longest continuous service in the Boys & Girls Clubs of Skagit County, and is known to many throughout the community for her commitment to Clubs, and the kids and families served.
 Angela is also a talented pianist, loves to read, and her favorite place is the ocean.

 Angela has a B.A. in Sociology from Western Washington University.

 She lives in her native community of Mount Vernon with her husband K.C. and son, Isaac.

-Elizabeth joined the Mount Vernon Club as Program Director in April 2017, and took over as Interim Club Director in Anacortes in May 2018.
+Elizabeth joined the Mount Vernon Club as Program Director in April 2017, and will be now be managing the Mount Baker Club starting in the fall of 2018.
 She loves horseback riding, hiking, and exploring new places.

 Club Director, Sedro-Woolley360-419-3723 firstname.lastname@example.org